Coronavirus Protection - Swiss Cheese Model

 - contact lenses.

 However, in ordinary life (meaning non-healthcare environment), eye protection equipment is mostly recommended for those who come into contact with many people (restaurants, shops) or have to work closely with others.
 Regarding Dr. Fauci's opinion, you should consider it if you're at high risk of severe COVID disease.
+Estimate the risk in your case with our COVID mortality rate calculator.

 4) Physical distance 📏